-In addition, Clearstream's International Central Securities Depository (ICSD) is applying to the local regulators for authorisation of the Bridge between Clearstream Banking Luxembourg and Euroclear Bank, the two ICSDs, which qualifies as an “interoperable link” as per the definition provided in the Regulation (Article 19).
+In addition, an application was also filed by Clearstream's International Central Securities Depository (ICSD) for the Bridge, which qualifies as an “interoperable link” as per the definition provided in the Regulation (Article 19).

 The following graphic provides a more detailed (indicative) timeline.

 For further information, please see our below attached Briefing Paper, Spotlight (for an executive summary) and video series with Clearstream's Co-CEO Phil Brown.